 Who am I?

-I come from a bilingual home in Maunula and currently live in a shared flat in Kallio.
-I spend lots of time outdoors, sometimes spotting on birds, sometimes cycling or paddling.
+I come from a bilingual home in Maunula and currently live in Vallila.
+I spend lots of time outdoors, sometimes spotting birds, sometimes cycling or paddling.
 During wintertime I love to ski, and in summertime my new hobby is sailing.
 Literature and music are dear to me.
-I play piano and sometimes guitar too.
+I play the piano and sometimes guitar too.
 I’m a feminist and a vegan.

 The climate crisis and loss of biodiversity are the biggest challenges of our generation.
 Diverse nature is a prerequisite to life on Earth.
 Yet, we stand before a sixth mass extinction and climate change that threatens the balance of the Earth.
 We must not base our well-being on an ecological debt at the expense of younger generations.

 I want to find solutions to these sustainability crises with constructive cooperation and based on the newest research findings.
 Six years in Helsinki city politics and four years in positions of trust within the Green party have taught me that there are seldom simple solutions to complex problems.
 Biodiversity loss is still not taken seriously enough in Finland and this is something I want to change.

 In practice, I want to protect Finnish forests and stop biodiversity loss.
 For example, we must conserve all old national forests, strengthen environmental protection clauses, adopt ecological compensation, and improve animal rights.
 In addition, I want to ensure Finland is carbon neutral by 2035, boost the renewable energy transition and set goals for Finland to reach the Paris Climate Agreement targets of 1,5 degrees of warming.